 Environmental factors that can trigger psoriasis in susceptible people include:

 - Heavy alcohol consumption

 - Injury to the skin

 - Bacterial or viral infections, including sore throat and strep throat

 - Certain medications, including high blood pressure and antimalarial drugs.

-Possible complications resulting from psoriasis include skin infections (that result from vigorous scratching), depression, stress, anxiety, heart disease, obesity, diabetes, and inflammatory bowel disease (ulcerative colitis, Crohns disease).
+Possible complications associated with psoriasis include skin infections (that result from vigorous scratching), depression, stress, anxiety, heart disease, obesity and inflammatory bowel disease (ulcerative colitis, Crohn's disease).
 In addition, psoriatic arthritis can lead to joint damage.